Tread more gently on Mother Earth all year round

 If you do opt to drive here, consider leaving your car parked as much as possible and catch the CAT.
 It runs on a loop with eight stops including Old Town, the Camarillo Premium Outlets and other retail and entertainment hubs like Camarillo Town Center and Los Posas Plaza.
 Download the map and schedule here and use their QR code to track where the trolley is during operating hours.

 Supporting local farmers is one of the simplest and most delicious ways to be greener.
 Small, family farms are the lifeblood of our community and consuming produce that is in season and harvested locally is healthier for both your body and the environment.
 It’s especially beneficial for children to learn about organic farming and gain awareness of where their food comes from.
 Follow our Farm Trail Map to shop, taste and pick your way through our farms, markets and roadside farm stands where you can meet our local farmers and the people who work the land.

 The Saturday morning Camarillo Certified Farmers Market in Old Town is a fun one-stop-shop for a delectable grazing and buying experience.
-For a more in-depth educational experience, book a tour or workshop at Baby Root Farm, a “micro-farm” on the McGrath Family Farmers Ranch.
+For a more in-depth educational experience, talk with Hillary or John at the STORE at McGrath Family Farm.
 They are passionate advocates for regenerative agriculture, a practice that reaps incredible quality produce while improving the environment.
 And if you live in Ventura County, you can support their work on a regular basis by signing up for a Farmivore CSA box delivery.